m3g/PackmolInputCreator.jl/README.md

 # PackmolInputCreator

 This packages helps creating the input files for Packmol, by computing the number of molecules necessary to build a box with a desired concentration.
-Example of usage with all functions:

 ## Installation